 BOYD’S STATION RURAL WRITING PROGRAM

-Founded in 2019, the Boyd’s Station Rural Writing Program provides the space, resources, and mentorship for college journalists looking to elevate their reporting and writing skills.
-Focused on long-form journalism, the program is an innovative alternative to the traditional summer internship, where writers are expected to churn out articles and social media posts daily.
-Instead, we ask our writers to focus on two or three feature news articles each summer that allow them to immerse themselves in the community, develop in-depth reporting skills, practice long-term source development, and structure a long-form article.
+Founded in 2019, the Boyd’s Station Rural Writing Program provides the space, resources, and mentorship for college journalists to elevate their reporting and writing skills.
+Focused on long-form journalism, the program is a unique alternative to the traditional summer internship, where writers are often expected to churn out articles and social media posts daily.
+Instead, we ask our writers to focus on two or three enterprise news articles each summer that allow them to immerse themselves in the community, gain in-depth reporting skills, practice long-term source development, and structure a long-form article.

 APPLY HERE

 The fellowship is anchored by a partnership with the Louisville Courier-Journal, Kentucky’s flagship newspaper.
 Rob Byers, the paper’s News Director, works directly with each Boyd’s Station writer to plan, edit, and publish their articles.
-The partnership began in 2022 and has resulted in multiple Sunday, front-page articles for Boyd’s Station writers.
+The partnership began in 2022 and has resulted in a series of in-depth, front-page articles for Boyd’s Station writers.

 Boyd’s Station awards annually the $3,000 Mary Withers Rural Writing Fellowship to a current college student or recent graduate with a talent for reporting and writing.
-We look for applicants who display a flair for writing and are highly motivated to take advantage of this unique experience.
+We look for applicants who display a dedication to their craft and are highly motivated to elevate it to the next level.
 It doesn’t matter what school you went to or how many articles you’ve published – we search for people who want to immerse themselves in a new community, learn from its people, appreciate its challenges and charms, and write it.

 BOYD’S STATION RURAL WRITING PROGRAM PUBLISHED WORK